idyll/shortcut-mcp/README.md

 - **Time-based Filtering**: Find stories based on when they were created or updated
   - `created_after` / `created_before`: Filter by creation date
   - `updated_after` / `updated_before`: Filter by last update date
+- **Archived Stories**: All search tools exclude archived stories by default
+  - Use `include_archived: true` parameter to include archived stories
+  - Dedicated tools for working with archived stories: `list-archived-stories` and `list-my-archived-stories`

 ### Example Queries